 30. Kaori Makimura from City Hunter

-The “Prince” of the school is a tomboy girl at heart and a super popular character among the girls.
-There’s no arguing that she loves the attention, that’s why she studies acting, and she is pretty good at it.
+The “Prince” of the school is a tomboy at heart and a super popular character among the girls.
+There’s no arguing that she loves attention, that’s why Yuu studies acting, and she is pretty good at it.
 However, Yuu doesn’t like to work too hard.

 28. Yuzuki SEO from Gekkan Shoujo Nozaki-kun

-Yuzuki gets embarrassed when she has to deal with romantic feelings, it might be a shock to anyone who knows her as a tomboy girl.
+Yuzuki is a tomboy, she gets embarrassed when she has to deal with romantic feelings, which might be a shock to anyone who knows her.

-Chizuru is a tall girl who dresses like a tomboy, her hobbies include beating the boys in school, she can beat most men in arm-wrestling.
+Chizuru is a tall girl who dresses like a tomboy, her hobbies include beating the boys in school, and she can beat most men in arm wrestling.
 She set the school record for beating 99 of them.

 26. Mikoto Misaka from Toaru Majutsu no Index

-Mikoto is a powerful character, she has one of the most badass abilities of any character in anime, the girl can smack and clap.
+Mikoto is a powerful tomboy character, she has one of the most badass abilities of any character in anime, she can smack and clap.
 However, she uses her power to do good.

 25. Momoe Sawaki from Wonder Egg Priority

-Momoe has an inner complex about her identity.
-When other girls tend to view her as a tomboy rather than just a girl, she breaks out crying.
-But she doesn’t correct them, maybe it’s because Momoe is just a kind, nice girl who doesn’t want to overshine others.
+Momoe has an inner complex about her tomboy identity.
+When other girls tend to view her as a boy rather than just a girl, she breaks out crying.
+But she doesn’t correct them, maybe it’s because Momoe has a kind character, and she doesn’t want to overshine others.

-Despite her insecurities, she’s very selfless and brave.
-Her tomboy charm is a fangirl magnet, so she plays the part well.
-She attends an all-girl school and deliberately tells them she’s male, and they all end up falling in love with her.
+Despite her insecurities, she is very selfless and brave.
+Her tomboy charm is a girl magnet, so she plays the part well.
+She attends an all-girl school and deliberately tells everyone she is a male, and they all end up falling in love with her.

 24. Tomo Aizawa from Tomo-chan Is a Girl!